 Change in circumstances

 If an employee’s baby is born prematurely, maternity leave starts the day after the baby is born.
 In that case, your employee will need to show you proof of the baby’s birth such as a birth certificate.
-If the baby passes away after birth, or is stillborn after the 24th week of pregnancy, they keep the same eligibility for maternity leave or pay.
+If their baby passes away after birth or is stillborn after the 24th week of pregnancy, they keep the same eligibility for maternity leave or pay.

 Their right to return to work